Getting Started with ROS 2 and ZED

 Displaying Position and Path #

-The ZED position and orientation in space over time are published on the following topics:
+The ZED position and orientation in space over time are published to the following topics:

 • odom: Odometry pose referred to odometry frame (only visual odometry is applied for ZED, visual-inertial for ZED Mini)